CS

 The Verdict

-The Denza B5 takes 4 of 5 key spec categories.
-The Denza B5 will save you roughly $342 a year in fuel.
+The Denza B5 takes 5 of 7 key spec categories.
+The Denza B5 will save you roughly $1,881 a year in fuel.
+If boot space matters, the Denza B5 has a clear edge.
 The Denza B5 adds peace of mind with a longer 6-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.